verysonglaa/songlaa-terraform-k8s-cluster-lab/README.md

-# Acend Kubernetes Training Cluster Setup with Terraform
+# Songlaa Kubernetes Training Cluster Setup with Terraform

 ## Overview

 This setup provisions a Kubernetes Cluster to be used with our trainings.

 We use [Hetzner](https://www.hetzner.com/cloud) as our cloud provider and [RKE2](https://docs.rke2.io/) to create the kubernetes cluster.
 [Kubernetes Cloud Controller Manager for Hetzner Cloud](https://github.com/hetznercloud/hcloud-cloud-controller-manager) to provision lobalancer from a Kubernetes service (type `Loadbalancer`) objects and also configure the networking & native routing for the Kubernetes cluster network traffic.

-Cluster setup is based on our [infrastructure](https://github.com/acend/infrastructure) setup.

 In order to deploy our songlaa Kubernetes Cluster the following steps are necessary: